Egg White Bites Recipe in Oven

 Ingredient Notes

-- Liquid Egg Whites – these are key to making this recipe! however, you can use regular eggs, either the whole or separating to use only the egg whites. see the FAQ sections for conversions.
+- Liquid Egg Whites – These are key to making this recipe healthy and low calorie!
+However, you can use regular eggs, either the whole or separating to use only the egg whites.
+See the FAQ sections for conversions

-- Bell Pepper – i switch between using orange, red or yellow bell peppers but you could also use green if you prefer. i add them in raw but you can roast prior to bring out a sweeter flavor.
+- Bell Pepper – I switch between using orange, red or yellow bell peppers but you could also use green if you prefer.
+I add them in raw but you can roast/sauté prior to adding in

-- Salt and Pepper – the only seasonings you need! however, if you would like, you can also add some garlic and onion powder.
+- Salt and Pepper – The only seasonings you need!
+However, if you would like, you can also add some garlic, onion powder or any other flavors to get creative

-This recipe uses few ingredients whereas the Starbucks Egg Bites have a ton (most are also unnecessary)!
+This recipe uses few ingredients whereas the Starbucks Egg Bites have a ton of added ingredients that are unnecessary.

 Frequently Asked Questions